 By Laura Pakis, Cynologist and Dog Blogger

-this article was originally published in Pet Boarding and Daycare Magazine 2014
+this article was initially published in Pet Boarding and Daycare Magazine 2014 and has been updated

 Winter is the season of reflection and celebration.
-It is a time to reflect on the past year and a time to celebrate what we have accomplished.
+It is a time to reflect on the past year and celebrate what we have accomplished.
 It is a time of quiet dreaming of what you want to achieve in the coming year.
-It is traditionally a time for us to give thanks for what we have—our families, our lives, and the dogs who play such an important role in our quality of life—and a time to set goals for the New Year.
+It is traditionally a time for us to give thanks for what we have—our families, our lives, and the dogs who play such an essential role in our quality of life—and a time to set goals for the New Year.